-Jod-Basedow syndrome, also known as iodine-induced hyperthyroidism, is a rare cause of thyrotoxicosis seen typically after the administration of exogenous iodine.
+Jod-Basedow syndrome, also known as iodine-induced hyperthyroidism, is a rare cause of thyrotoxicosis typically seen after the administration of exogenous iodine.
 This syndrome is often associated with iodinated contrast media used in conjunction with computed tomography (CT) scans, angiography, and various other imaging studies.

 Underlying thyroid conditions, such as Hashimoto thyroiditis, autoimmune thyroid disease, previous thyroid surgery, latent Graves disease, and nontoxic diffuse or nodular goiter, are predisposing factors for developing iodine-induced hyperthyroidism.
 Since iodine excretion occurs via the kidneys, chronic kidney disease and end-stage renal disease are also risk factors for iodine-induced hyperthyroidism.
-Moreover, it merits noting that the Jod-Basedow syndrome or iodine-induced hyperthyroidism is typically associated with the administration of ICM; however, it may be seen secondary to other exogenous sources such as iodinated antiseptic solutions and oral supplements.
-Thyrotoxicosis seen secondary to amiodarone is a recognized separate entity, and the underlying mechanism might well be different.
+Moreover, it merits noting that the Jod-Basedow syndrome or iodine-induced hyperthyroidism is typically associated with the administration of ICM; however, it may be seen secondary to the use of other exogenous sources containing iodine such as iodinated antiseptic solutions and oral supplements.
+Thyrotoxicosis seen secondary to amiodarone is a recognized separate entity, and the underlying mechanism might be different.

 Jod-Basedow syndrome appears to be a rare condition, with only a small collection of case reports describing its features.
 It is likely, however, that this condition is under-reported.
 Increased awareness of this entity may lead to more clinicians considering this diagnostic possibility.